 HOW TO USE MATCHA OTHER THAN DRINKING IT AS A TEA

-You can find Matcha used in the preparation of lattes, iced drinks, milkshakes, and smoothies.
-It has also been incorporated into alcoholic beverages such as liqueurs and many baked sweets and desserts.
+You can now find Matcha used in restaurants with the preparation of lattes, iced drinks, milkshakes, and smoothies.
+I have even seen it incorporated into beautiful cocktails and many baked sweets and desserts.

-- Blend it into organic Greek yogurt with berries and honey
+- Blend it into organic yogurt with berries and honey

 - Whip it into a frosting or topping for a healthy dessert